 The maximum penalty should be given for repeated similar offenses or for probation violations revealing a cavalier or recalcitrant attitude.
-A violation of any of the following conditions of probation Other violations of probation should result in, draw at minimum, a 60 day least a period of actual suspension:7 preferably 90 days or more.
+A violation of any of the following conditions of probation should result in, at minimum, a 60 day suspension:7

 - 1. Controlled Substances Maintain Records and Access to Records and Inventories [8]

-- 2. Biological Fluid Testing [11]
+- Biological Fluid Testing [11]

 - 3. Professional Boundaries Program [18]

 - 4. Psychiatric Evaluation [21]

-- Psychotherapy [22]
+- 5. Psychotherapy [22]

 - 6. Medical Evaluation and Treatment [23]

 - 7. Third Party Chaperone [26]